Cash-strapped Sri Lanka gets Russian oil to ease shortages

 Sri Lanka will nonetheless call for fresh supply tenders in two weeks before the stock of Siberian light runs out, Wijesekera said.

-The Sapugaskanda refinery on Colombo's outskirts will resume work in about two days.
+The Sapugaskanda refinery on Colombo's outskirts will resume work in about two days to produce about 1,000 tonnes of diesel daily to meet an acute shortage.

 European Union leaders are meeting on Monday in an effort to negotiate a fresh round of sanctions against Russia over the Ukraine conflict, including an oil embargo.